IronForgedClan/IronForgedBot/README.md

 - `make update-deps`\
   Updates all project dependencies to their latest versions and rebuilds the container.

+- `make update-data`\
+  Updates the data submodule to the latest commit from the private repository.

 - `make clean`\
   Stops containers, removes project containers and images, and prunes unused